 Under the requirements of GASB #34, the School is required to present certain of its governmental funds as major funds based upon certain criteria.
-The major funds presented in the fund financial statements are the Public School Capital Outlay Fund and the SB9 Capital Improvements Fund (in addition to the General Fund).
+The major funds presented in the fund financial statements are identified below (in addition to the General Fund).